-Pre-Health Post-Baccalaureate Scholarship
+Pre-Health Post-Baccalaureate Scholarships

-About the Dr. Michael Green and Ann Sartori Scholarship
+Dr. Michael Green and Ann Sartori Scholarship

 Dr. Michael Green

 Michael Green grew up in the Bronx, New York and attended the Bronx High School of Science (1964).
-He earned a bachelor's degree at City College of New York ('68) and a Ph.D. in molecular biology at the University of Wisconsin, Madison ('72).
+He earned a bachelor's degree at City College of New York (1968) and a Ph.D. in molecular biology at the University of Wisconsin, Madison (1972).

 For 39 years, he was a professor in the Department of Molecular Microbiology and Immunology at St. Louis University Medical School.
 In 2014, he retired and moved to San Francisco where his two children and two grandchildren live.
 During his retirement, he volunteered at the California Academy of Sciences and taught Molecular Pathophysiology and Immunology courses (fall 2015 - fall 2017) in our Post-Bac Program at San Francisco State University.

-While he mentored hundreds of medical and graduate students during his long career, he often mentioned his time at San Francisco State as one of his favorite teaching experiences.
+While he mentored hundreds of medical and graduate students during his long career, he often mentioned his time at San Francisco State University as one of his favorite teaching experiences.

 Ann Sartori